hacksu/Chrome-Extensions-Lesson/readme.md

 # Chrome Extensions

 In this lesson, you will get an introduction to creating a Chrome extension.
-Extensions are fairly compatible across other browsers with minor tweaking to the main manifest.json file.
+Extensions are fairly compatible across other browsers with minor tweaking to the main manifest.json file, but adjustments may be necessary for browser API calls, which we will get to later.
 For this lesson, we will be using Google Chrome as it provides a quick workflow to loading changes to an extension file.

 ## Setup